rgrgrg18/pastebin_cpy/README.md

 ## Application structure

-* For security, we generate a pair of public and private keys for each paste, the private one is used inside the system, the public one is available to users
+* For security, we generate a pair of public and private keys for each paste using sequences in SQL, the private one is used inside the system, the public one is available to users

 * AWS services are used to store post data, each paste takes up no more than 1MB data